Lavender oil is a famous liniment. It’s used in perfume and to heal small ailments. There are two ways to make oil from lavender:

 - a funnel to collect the steam.
 A technical name for this is Swan neck.

 - a tool to condense the steam from gas to liquid.
 This is called the Condenser.
-It has tubes in it, and a cold water inlet and hot water outlet aside from the path the steam will take.
+It has tubes in it, and a cold water inlet and hot water outlet so the water can wrap around the path the steam will take.

 Sometimes the still, swan neck, and condenser are combined.
 This is then called an Alembic.